-- The following procurement is measurable within Total Measured Procurement Spend: - 5.1 Cost of sales: all goods and services procured that comprise the cost of the sales of the Measured Entity, - 5.2 Operational expenditure: all goods and services procured that comprise the operational expenditure of the Measured Entity; - 5.3 Capital expenditure: all capital expenditure incurred by the Measured Entity; - 5.4 Public sector procurement: - 5.4.1 All goods and services procured from organs of state and public entities.
-Despite this, procurement by a Measured Entity from a local government authority, which is a reseller of that service, is measurable at the B-BBEE Recognition Level of the primary Supplier of the service; and - 5.4.2 in any event, any procurement of any goods or services from any organ of state or public entity that enjoys a statutory or regulated monopoly in the supply of such goods or services, is excluded; - 5.5 Monopolistic procurement: all goods and services procured from suppliers that enjoy a monopolistic position; - 5.6 Third-party procurement: all procurement for a third-party or a client, where the cost of that procurement is an expense recorded in the Measured Entity's annual financial statements; - 5.7 Labour brokers and independent contractors: any procurement of the Measured Entity which is Outsourced Labour Expenditure; - 5.8 Pension and medical aid contributions: payments made to any post retirement funding scheme or to a medical aid or similar medical insurer by a Measured Entity for its employees, excluding any portions of such payments which are a contribution to a capital investment of the employee.
-The scheme or insurer must issue a certificate dividing payments between the capital investment portion and the balance to establish the amount that is measurable within Total Measured Procurement Spend; - 5.9 Trade commissions: any commissions or similar payments payable by a Measured Entity to any other person pursuant to the business or trade of the Measured Entity;

-- 5.10 Empowerment related expenditure: all goods and services procured in carrying out B-BBEE.
-The Total Measured Procurement Spend does not include the actual contribution portion recognised under Code series 500 or 600 but does include any expenditure incurred in facilitating those contributions; - 5.11 Imports: all goods and services that are imported or procured from a non-South African source; and - 5.12 Intra-group procurement: all goods and services procured from subsidiaries or holding companies of the Measured Entity (BEE credentials of the entity supplying goods and/or services must be confirmed by way of a valid BEE certificate).
+- Despite this, procurement by a Measured Entity from a local government authority, which is a reseller of that service, is measurable at the B-BBEE Recognition Level of the primary Supplier of the service; and - 6.4.2 in any event, any procurement of any goods or services from any organ of state or public entity that enjoys a statutory or regulated monopoly in the supply of such goods or services, is excluded. - 6.5 Monopolistic procurement: all goods and services procured from suppliers that enjoy a monopolistic position; - 6.6 Third-party procurement: all procurement for a third-party or a client, where the cost of that procurement is an expense recorded in the Measured Entity's annual financial statements; - 6.7 Labour brokers and independent contractors: any procurement of the Measured Entity which is Outsourced Labour Expenditure; - 6.8 Pension and medical aid contributions: payments made to any post retirement funding scheme or to a medical aid or similar medical insurer by a Measured Entity for its employees, excluding any portions of such payments which are a contribution to a capital investment of the employee.
+The scheme or insurer must issue a certificate dividing payments between the capital investment portion and the balance to establish the amount that is measurable within Total Measured Procurement Spend; - 6.9 Trade commissions: any commissions or similar payments payable by a Measured Entity to any other person pursuant to the business or trade of the Measured Entity; - 6.10 Empowerment related expenditure: all goods and services procured in carrying out B-BBEE.
+The Total Measured Procurement Spend does not include the actual contribution portion recognised under ICT Code Series AICT500 but does include any expenditure incurred in facilitating those contributions: - 6.11 Imports: all goods and services that are imported or procured from a non-South African source; and - 6.12 Intra-group procurement: all goods and services procured from subsidiaries or holding companies of the Measured Entity (BEE credentials of the entity supplying goods and/or services must be confirmed by way of a valid BEE certificate).